Optimal Stationary Synchronization of Heterogeneous Linear Multi-Agent Systems: Introduction

 As discussed above, a certain bound on the $j$-th component of the synchronization error: $\vert \widetilde y_{ij} \vert \leq \epsilon_{ij}$ is often desired.
 To this end, we will introduce an OP in \secref{sec_opt_err_syn} which constitutes an inverse problem in a wider sense.
 Meaning that the goal is to obtain a $\Q_i$ which leads to an input-energy efficient optimal control so that given feasible bounds are satisfied.
 We call this an \textit{error-bounded} OSS (EBOSS).
 Here, the objective function will be motivated by the OP previously mentioned.
 The OP in question involves bilinear and linear matrix (in)equalities (BMI, LMI); hence, an efficient path-following algorithm, e.g. see \cite{Ostertag2008}, is implemented.

-Summarizing, our \textbf{novel contribution} is: A time-invariant local control $\u_i^*(\cdot)$, obtained either from algebraic equations or an optimization problem, which \begin{enumerate} \item[ C1)] leads to optimal stationary synchronization with respect to cost \eqref{eq_cost}, $t_{\text{f}}\rightarrow\infty$ for any initial conditions of the agents' dynamics and exodynamics (OSS) \item[C2)] and can be obtained for quadratic, over- and under-actuated agents as well as under relaxed assumptions. \item[C3)] guarantees error-bounded OSS, i.e. given error-bounds $\vert \widetilde y_{ij} \vert \leq \epsilon_{ij}$, $\forall j$ are additionally satisfied for all relevant initial values of the agents' exosystems.
+Summarizing, our \textbf{novel contribution} is: Based on a dynamic control strategy, the synchronization of the agents' identical exosystems gives a desired common synchronization trajectory $\yol(t)$.
+Then, considering each agent's synchronization error $\yt_{i}(t)=\y_i(t)-\yol(t)$, we derive a local time-invariant control $\u_i^*(\cdot)$ from algebraic equations or parametric optimization, which \begin{enumerate} \item[C1)] leads to optimal stationary synchronization with respect to cost \eqref{eq_cost}, $t_{\text{f}}\rightarrow\infty$ for any initial conditions of the agents' dynamics and exodynamics (OSS) \item[C2)] and can be obtained for quadratic, over- and under-actuated agents as well as under relaxed assumptions. \item[C3)] guarantees error-bounded OSS, i.e. given error-bounds $\vert \widetilde y_{ij} \vert \leq \epsilon_{ij}$, $\forall j$ are additionally satisfied for all relevant initial values of the agents' exosystems.
 (EBOSS) \end{enumerate} The paper is structured as follows: First, the framework of MAS along with assumptions and an optimality definition are presented in \secref{sec_mas}.
 Second, C1-2) and C3) are derived on a local level in \secref{sec_opt_syn} and \ref{sec_opt_err_syn}, respectively.
 This underlines that our results can be generalized for tracking tasks involving exosystems.
 Before our final conclusions, simulation results in \secref{sec_sim} account for C1-3).